Follow Italianism

 The Langhe region of Piedmont, home to wines such as Barolo and Barbaresco | Photo: Alamy

-The hills of Langhe, in Piemonte, are the heart of renowned wines such as Barolo e Barbaresco, famous worldwide.
+The hills of Langhe, in Piedmont, are the heart of renowned wines such as Barolo e Barbaresco, famous worldwide.
 However, this prestige coexists with a less glamorous reality: reports of the use of irregular immigrant labor.

 According to the newspaper Financial Times, the shortage of workers in Italian wineries has led to a reliance on middlemen who employ undocumented immigrants.
 Many are lured by promises of work, but face long hours, low pay and poor conditions.